codimoc/secret-wallet/README.md

-Like many wallet applications, this Python-based utility addresses the requirement of having a single point of access for the large amount of sensitive information that our social-media presence produces.
+Like many wallet applications, this Python-based utility addresses the requirement of having a single point of access for the large amount of sensitive information that our social-media presence requires.

 If simple and memorable passwords are bad, recycling the same password over and over is evil: with one access compromised, all our secrets and sensitive information are potentially exposed.